-A. Requirement for Central Contractor Registration (CCR)
+A. Requirement for System for Award Management (SAM)

 Unless you are exempted from this requirement under 2 C.F.R.
-25.110, you as the recipient must maintain the currency of your information in the CCR until you submit the final financial report required under this award or receive the final payment, whichever is later.
+Part 25.110, you as the recipient must maintain the currency of your information in the SAM until you submit the final financial report required under this award or receive the final payment, whichever is later.
 This requires that you review and update the information at least annually after the initial registration, and more frequently if required by changes in your information or another award term.